Thank you for visiting our #Dunwich Heath post, please:

 This stretch also includes patches of acid grassland that have emerged from livestock grazing on heathland, creating conditions for dwarf shrubs and pioneering grasses to emerge in the species-poor environment.

-In addition to falling within the Coast and Heaths Area of Outstanding Natural Beauty (AONB) Dunwich Heath is also a Site of Special Scientific Interest (SSSI), a Special Area of Conservation (SAC), Special Protection Area (SPA) and RAMSAR site.
+In addition to falling within the Suffolk & Essex Coast & Heaths National Landscape, Dunwich Heath is also a Site of Special Scientific Interest (SSSI), a Special Area of Conservation (SAC), Special Protection Area (SPA) and RAMSAR site.

 What lives here?